bazelbuild/rules_python/BZLMOD_SUPPORT.md

 ### Extra targets in `whl_library` repos

-Due to how `bzlmod` is designed and the visibility rules that it enforces, it is best to use the targets in the `whl` repos as they are and not rely on using the `annotations` API to add extra targets to so-called `spoke` repos.
+Due to how `bzlmod` is designed and the visibility rules that it enforces, it is best to use the targets in the `whl` repos as they do not rely on using the `annotations` API to add extra targets to so-called `spoke` repos.
 For alternatives that should cover most of the existing usecases please see:
 * {bzl:obj}`py_console_script_binary` to create `entry_point` targets.